superstrong/who-is-out/README.md

 # Who is Out

-Invite out@yourdomain.com to your out-of-office calendar event (sick, vacation, off-site, etc.) to easily, automatically roll it to a shared calendar, email digest, and chat notification.
+Picture this: you're blocking off some time for a vacation.
+Simply invite out@yourdomain.com (a special user!) to your out-of-office calendar event to easily, automatically roll it to a shared calendar, email digest, and chat notification.

 No more pestering your coworkers repeatedly about an upcoming vacation or forgetting to tell people about a doctor appointment because you "added it to your calendar" and forgot about it.